-DHS will waive copayments for all families who receive subsidies for April through December 2020.
-Provider payments have been adjusted.
-If a copayment has been collected from a family for the month of April, a refund or credit to the account of the family is required.
+DHS has waived copayments for all families who receive subsidies for April 2020 through June 2023.
+If a copayment has been collected from a family for anytime since April 1, 2020, a refund to the family is required.
 The Provider Web and the POS machine will show $0 family share copays.

 Place holding fees may no longer be charged to or accepted from families who receive subsidies effective immediately.

 Refunds on any place holding fees that have been collected prior to April 15th, 2020 are not required.

 Families receiving subsidies may continue to use child care even if working from home or have lost employment.

 Child Care is both a work support for parents and a child development program, thus quality, stable placements in which children can continue to grow and learn are critical.
 More information on client eligibility can be found in Section C: Understanding Client Eligibility.

 Additional $5/day added for each day of care for each child for April 1st through the end of June 2023.

 Oklahoma Human Services (OKDHS) is temporarily increasing the daily subsidy rate by $5 per eligible child for the months of April 1st through the end of June 2023.
 This additional $5 per day of care will be automatically added for each child in addition to the already authorized amounts.